amabel-tenghe/formatting-scripts/README.md

 **Input File**

 The script relies on a previously compiled excel table with the author names and associated affiliations.
+The excel table should be saved as .csv before use

 Required fields of the input .csv file: